-- Vitamin D (sun exposure, fortified breakfast cereals, breads, juices, milk) is required for brain development and function.
-Deficiency in this “sunshine vitamin” is sometimes associated with depression and other mood disorders.
+- Vitamin D (sun exposure, fortified breakfast cereals, bread, juices, milk) is required for brain development and function.
+Deficiency of this “sunshine vitamin” is sometimes associated with depression and other mood disorders.

 - Selenium (cod, Brazil nuts, walnuts, poultry) is an essential mineral ( i.e. we have to get it from food).
 Among its various roles, selenium works with other nutrients to create antioxidant balance in our body’s cells.
 Many studies have shown a link between low selenium and depression, but this mechanism is unclear as well.

 - Tryptophan (protein sources including turkey, beef, eggs, some dairy products, dark, leafy greens) is an amino acid and a precursor to serotonin (the “happy – hormone”).
 It’s not well understood, but low tryptophan seems to trigger depressive symptoms in some people who have taken antidepressants.

 So here is my list with some of the healthiest foods for a better mood that will fix you up without filling you out.